 We have developed risk management processes through which we identify and address the risks associated with each area of activity.
 We have adopted a Risk Management Strategy using industry best practice to create a framework within which risks are identified and evaluated prior to mitigation plans being put in place.
-Project, functional and corporate risks are monitored regularly - risk is a standing item on the Audit and Governance Committee agenda, and the Corporate Risk Register is provided twice each year to the TfN Board.
+Project, functional and corporate risks are monitored regularly, risk is a standing item on the Audit and Governance Committee agenda and the Corporate Risk Register is shared biannually with the TfN Board.